nsg/tunnel/README.md

 laptop> sudo tunnel join 123.45.678.9:655/gLnKky5hkJxCab_p7WR85pfYujGdqYiuWlsL9ZZ0
 ```

-All done, `tunnel0` on the server and laptop are now connected.
+All done, the bridge `tunnel0` on the server and laptop are now connected.

 #### Finally